One ingredient and you can make it in your sleep!

 - Preheat oven to 425°.

 - Pour sweetened condensed milk into a 9" deep pie plate.
-Cover tightly with foil and set pie plate ina roasting pan.
-Add hot tap water to the roasting pan until it is halfway up the side of the pie plate.
+Cover tightly with foil and set pie plate in an oven safe pan large enough to hold the pie plate.
+Add hot tap water to the oven pan until it is halfway up the side of the pie plate.

 - Cook 45 minutes, uncover and stir.
 Cover again.
 Add water as necessary to keep the level half way up the pie plate.
 Cook another 45 minutes.
-Dulce de Leche should be dark brown and thick.
+Caramel should be dark brown and thick.

-- Remove pie plate, uncover and allow mixture to cool completely at room temperature.
+- Remove pie plate, uncover and allow mixture to cool completely to room temperature.
 Transfer to an air tight container and refrigerate up to 2 weeks, using as necessary.

 Notes